Skylake-dev/Notes/Computer Security/Computer Security.md

 #### Advantages and disadvantages
 Advantages:
-- protects trasmission confidentiality and integrity
+- protects transmission confidentiality and integrity
 - ensure authentication of server and optionally the client

 Disadvantages: